fpereiro/proof/notes.md

 2arg e (taken as a whole with 3arg e) goes to the leftmost of the tape, then starts going right until finding either the 3arg or two blanks in a row.
 If 3arg is found, it will be deleted and 2arg e will be called again with the same arguments.
 If two blanks in a row are found, it advances one more position and -> 2arg.
 While 3arg e deletes only the first 3arg it sees, 2arg e will delete all such symbols from the tape until two blanks are found.

-## pe (print and erase)
+## pe (print at the end)

 pe   (1m+1s) // Call f with `pe1 (1arg, 2arg)`, 1arg and @.
 pe1  (1m+1s) // While not finding a blank, go right in twos.
-When finding a blank, print the 2arg and -> 1arg. pe2  (1m+2s)
+When finding a blank, print the 2arg and -> 1arg. pe2  (1m+2s) // Call pe with `pe (1arg, 2arg)` and 2arg.

 Interdependencies:
    - pe is called by pe2 and c1.
    - pe1 is for internal use of pe only.

+In other words: f will go to the leftmost of the tape, then goes right until it finds either the 3rd argument or two blanks in a row.
+If it finds the 3rd argument, -> 1arg.
+If it finds two blanks in a row, it advances one more position and -> 2arg.

 pe (taken as a whole together with pe1 and f) goes to the leftmost of the tape, then starts going right until finding either @ (this is interesting - it probably means that it will be always going right, since the @ can only be at the left of the tape!) or two blanks in a row.
-This basically means that then the function will look for two blanks in a row.
+This means that the function will look for two blanks in a row.
 When finding them, it will advance one more position and start going right in twos.
-When finding a blank, it will print the 2arg and -> 1arg.
+When finding a blank (which could be immediately), it will print the 2arg and -> 1arg.

+pe2 (taken as a whole together with pe1) goes to the leftmost of the tape, then goes right until finding two blanks in a row.
+Then it will advance one more position and start going right in twos.
+When finding a blank (which could be immediately), it will print 2arg.
+Then it will repeat the whole thing until it finds two blanks again - then it'll advance one more position and print 3arg and -> 1arg.

 l    (1m)
 r    (1m)